Why VCs No Longer Require Warm Intros

 It’s also worth pointing out the irony in certain accelerators telling founders that they should maximize valuations and minimize dilution in fundraising, while the same accelerators keep their own admission prices (valuations) fixed; and in the case of accelerators who’ve moved to post-money SAFEs, the price has actually gone up.
 If the market has become flooded with early-stage capital and signaling alternatives, should accelerators themselves not be subject to market forces?

 The smartest investors in the market have realized that outsourcing their business development to a handful of “sorters” (accelerators) is a losing strategy, because those sorters have their own agendas.
 One of those agendas is to make the earliest money in the market “dumber,” so that the accelerators can continue giving startups $125K for 7-10% of their cap table (which translates to as low as a $1.25 million valuation) when many smart early funds would offer multiples of that.
+It is an own-goal for founders to help accelerators do this.

 Scout programs, pre-seed funding, exclusive “meet and greet” events, open “application” processes for intro meetings, and many other activities are ways in which smart money is moving earlier in the startup life cycle, to find early startups that they can “accelerate” themselves.
 That can be useful to founders, saving them both time and equity.
+Competition with accelerators is why most elite VCs no longer require warm intros.

 All of these ecosystem players are here, in one way or another, to make money; endless PR about friendliness, “positive sum” thinking, and saving the whales notwithstanding.
 Frankly, so are you, and so am I. The more they can cut off competition, the more money they can extract from the market that would otherwise go to entrepreneurs and their employees.
 That means the most logical strategy is: become beholden to no one.
 Nothing better ensures good behavior by your business relationships than a little optionality.
-That does not mean treating everyone as a means to an end.
-To the contrary, it means slowing down and building a diverse set of long-term and durable relationships that you can leverage toward your company’s goals.
-The emphasis, however, is on the diversity of your relationships, so no particular group has more leverage than is justified.
-Diversify your network.

 Let everyone offer their service, but don’t naively become over-dependent on any single channel.
 If you have access to smart early money, take it, nurture that relationship, and respect the fact that smart money deserves a better price than party round “dumb” checks.
 Just don’t agree to any terms that cut you off from raising from alternative money later if it makes sense.
 Independent counsel will help ensure that.

 If you’re in an elite accelerator, fantastic.
 Use them.
 But don’t let them push you into myopic fundraising approaches that just increase their control over the market, which keeps their “prices” high relative to where the market should move.
 Keep connecting with smart money, and diversify your network.
+Understand that it’s in founders’ interests to not let a handful of very expensive accelerators cut off smart money from competing on the same playing field (the earliest checks); often at much better valuations.

 Startups thrive best in actual ecosystems, where market players aren’t able to gain so much control that they start to “charge” more than their real value proposition justifies.
 Let the smart money and accelerators compete, and build your long-term relationships accordingly.